jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_raindropio_extension.md

 # How to install and configure the Raindrop.io extension for the Waterfox web browser

 ## Context: GenoMac-user can’t currently install the Raindrop.io extension for you
-Although, GenoMac-user *can* install every other extension it’s tried to install, for some reason GenoMac-user can’t successfully install the Raindrop.io extension.
+Although, GenoMac-user *can* install many other extensions it’s tried to install, for some reason GenoMac-user can’t successfully install the Raindrop.io extension.
 So you’ll need to manually install it.

 ## Make Waterfox active and install from the Raindrop.io extension web page